postgrespro/postgres_cluster/README.md

 *	**username** - user name, optional

 Returns the set of records of type `cron_rec`.
 Records contain information about jobs owned by user.
-If user name is not specified session user is used.
+If user name is omitted the session user name is used.

-Retrive jobs owned by another user is allowed only to superuser.
+Retrieve jobs owned by another user is allowed only to superuser.

-Type `cron_rec` description can be found in  **SQL type** section.
+`cron_rec` type description can be found in  **SQL type** section.

 ### schedule.get_user_cron(username text)